Teff is a cereal grain.

-The seeds are very small, about 1/32 of an inch (.8 mm) wide.
-150 Teff seeds equal the weight of 1 kernel of wheat.
+Teff seeds are very small, about .8 mm ( 1/32 of an inch ) wide.
+150 teff seeds equal the weight of 1 kernel of wheat.
 Most of the grain is bran and germ.

-Teff has more of a nutty flavour than many other grains and seeds which are said to have nutty taste.
-The nuttiness of the white grains is more like chestnut; that of the dark ones is more like hazelnut.
+The seeds have more of a nutty flavour than many other grains and seeds which are also said to have a nutty taste.

 When ground into flour, the flour is used to make injera bread, and a gruel or porridge called “muk.”